colindean/colindean/README.md

 a software engineer and community builder who uses technology to unite people and help them discover the answers to their questions through meaningful and delightful interactions.

-I [speak at conferences](https://github.com/colindean/talks "My talks repository") and have run conferences and conventions since I was 17 and non-profits since I was 20.
+I [speak at conferences](https://github.com/colindean/talks "My talks repository") and have run conferences and conventions since 2002 and non-profits since 2005.
 You can read more about me at [my website, cad.cx](https://cad.cx "Colin Dean's website").

 #### Communicating with me

 I prefer to engage in English.
 It's OK to ask me to repeat myself because my Pittsburghese accent sometimes gets in the way.
-In order of familiarity as of 2023, I am a student of Esperanto since 2003 and Dutch since 2023.
+As of 2024, I have been a student of Esperanto since 2003 and Dutch since 2023, in order of familiarity.
 I've learned bits of some others [^other_langs].

 [^other_langs]: I was nearly fluent in Latin, having studied 1998–2007.
 I have some knowledge of Spanish, French, and Portuguese, mostly thanks to Duolingo or high school language classes, but not enough to converse.